 Yes, Bells

 Wellesley College.
 1986.
-Before cellphones ruled our lives, each dormitory resident had to serve time at the one communal telephone stationed at a desk at the building's entrance.
+Before cellphones ruled our lives, each dormitory resident had to serve time at the one communal telephone stationed at a desk in the building's entrance lobby.
 For an hour, she’d answer and then use the intercom to broadcast to the appropriate floor: "Julia?!”
 (I miss my friend and schoolmate, so using her name.)
 The resident would then open her door and respond through the hallway speaker, "Yes, Bells."
 The desk would respond, "You have a Phone Call."
 (Just "Call" if the person on the line were male.)

 Feeling nostalgic on a beautiful autumn evening.